jkerr321/programme-db-example/README.md

 David's Cobblers Database
 ==========
-A UI for viewing and managing the football programme data in a google sheet
+A UI for viewing and managing the football programme collection data contained in a google sheet

 Table of Contents
 -----------------